Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 WordPiece was developed by Schuster & Nakajima (2012)[4] at Google for Japanese and Korean voice search, then popularized by BERT (Devlin et al., 2019)[5].

-Reading the formula: divide the frequency of the merged pair by the product of the individual frequencies.
+This formula divides the frequency of the merged pair by the product of the individual frequencies.
 This is essentially pointwise mutual information (PMI), which measures how much more likely two tokens appear together than you'd expect by chance.
 A pair like ("q", "u") scores high because "qu" is far more common than the individual frequencies of "q" and "u" would predict.
 Unlike BPE (which just picks the most frequent pair), WordPiece picks the pair with the strongest statistical association.

 text1Token frequencies: "t" appears 1000x, "h" appears 800x, "th" appears 500x 2 "x" appears 10x, "z" appears 8x, "xz" appears 7x 3 4BPE picks: "th" (frequency 500 > 7) β raw count wins 5WordPiece: "xz" (score: 7/(10Γ8) = 0.0875 vs "th": 500/(1000Γ800) = 0.000625)